 It’s been a relatively cool summer here so we haven’t bothered using our home’s A/C much.
 Actually, we haven’t used it at all since we discovered about a month ago that it wasn’t working properly.
 And by properly I mean not working at all.

-Last summer, we had the technician out to look at our A/C. He said it was out of refrigerant and that we found the leak and filled it up – $180 please.
-A couple weeks after that, the A/C seemed to be lacking in it’s air cooling capacity – again.
-So a service call later, another leak found and another 4 pounds of coolant (no charge since it’s still under the 30 day warranty) and we’re good to go.
+Last summer, we had the technician out to look at our A/C. He said it was out of refrigerant and that we found the leak and filled it up – $180, please.
+A couple of weeks after that, the A/C seemed to be lacking in its air cooling capacity – again.
+So a service call later, another leak found and another 4 pounds of coolant (no charge since it’s still under the 30-day warranty) and we’re good to go.

 So they advise me that my course of action include:

 replacing the rooftop unit only ~ $1950 (uses the old coolant)

 replacing the rooftop and ceiling units ~ $4880 (uses the new coolant)

 replacing both with a cooling/heating unit ~ $5650 (in lieu of the heat strips in the ceiling)